-As you can see from the photos on this page, we had to contend with shadows that created a high contrast situation where either the dramatic coastline around the falls would get washed our, or the waterfall would be way too dark in our photos.
+As far as timing a visit in terms of time-of-day, as you can see from the photos on this page, morning wasn’t the best since we had to contend with shadows that created a high contrast situation.

 Phillips Gulch Falls (or Phillips Gulch Waterfall) resides in Salt Point State Park near Jenner in Sonoma County, California.
 It is administered by the California Department of Parks and Recreation.
 For information or inquiries about the area as well as current conditions, visit their website.